Mosquito & Vector Services

 At present, the District provides vector control services (mosquito, flies, rats, Africanized honeybees, black flies, midges, and occasionally other vectors of minor public health importance) over an area of 350 square miles with a population of approximately 850,000.
 Northwest Mosquito & Vector Control District's mission is to protect public health from vectors and vector-borne diseases in the most cost-effective and efficient way.

-Experiencing problems with mosquitos, rats, flies, or ticks?
+Experiencing problems with mosquitos, bees, rats, flies, or ticks?
 Submit a service request here.

 All mosquitoes must have standing water to complete their life cycle.
 It only takes 7 days for a mature mosquito to develop from an egg during warm weather.
 Mosquitoes do not hatch in grass or shrubbery unless standing water lies beneath them.
 Adults may be seen resting in these areas.